Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/data_storage_comsosdb_netcore.md

 This package provides a single data access layer implementation that is simple and reusable by multiple services, reducing the amount of boilerplate code and keeping a consistent and well tested library.

-The solution is split into two packages, **Amido.Stacks.Data.Documents** and **Amido.Stacks.Data.Documents.CosmosDB**.
+The solution is split into two packages, **Ensono.Stacks.Data.Documents** and **Ensono.Stacks.Data.Documents.CosmosDB**.

 <br />

 ### Document Storage

-Package **Amido.Stacks.Data.Documents** contains the interface contracts for data access layers, it will define the operations available and decouple the contracts from the implementation.
+Package **Ensono.Stacks.Data.Documents** contains the interface contracts for data access layers, it will define the operations available and decouple the contracts from the implementation.
 In the future, if the company decides to use other solutions like MongoDB, Cassandra or similar, will make it smooth to switch between servers without changing the code on services consuming it.

 The contracts are defined by two interfaces IDocumentStorage and IDocumentSearch, as below, method signatures were removed for simplicity: